himanshi-dixit-27/COVID-19-TRACKER/README.md

 The data is pulled from https://disease.sh/ and rendered by using .json objects

-This application is responsive for all kinds of devices.
+This application is responsive for all kind of devices.

 ## Available Scripts